typed-ember/ember-cli-typescript/README.md

 ```

 You'll need to add that module and interface declaration to all your existing service and controller declarations for this to work (again, see the [blog post][pt4] for further details), but once you do that, you'll have this much nicer experience throughout!
 It's not quite vanilla Ember.js, but it's close—and this way, you still get all those type-checking and auto-completion benefits, but with a lot less noise!
 Moreover, you actually get a significant benefit over "vanilla" Ember: we type-check that you typed the key correctly in the `service` invocation.

-If you have a reason to fall back to just getting the `Service` or `Controller` types, you can always do so by just using the string-less variant: `service('session')` will check that the string is a valid name of a service; `session()` will not.

 #### Ember Data lookups